Tobacco Growing Guide · Nicotiana tabacum & rustica

 Cigar / Havana

 Large, thick-leaved tobaccos bred for cigar production — wrapper, binder, and filler.
-Connecticut, Havana, and Criollo varieties are the most recognized.
-Grown in shade (Connecticut Shade) or full sun, with careful leaf handling to preserve the oils.
+Connecticut, Havana, Criollo.
 Fermented after curing to develop complexity.
+Requires warm summers and careful leaf handling.

 SugarLow–Medium